 There is a channel 17 on the air today in Buffalo: the primary PBS affiliate, WNED-TV.
 NBC donated the license and some equipment (though not studio or transmitter space) to help it get started on the air in 1959.
 WNED-TV signed-on using the old WBUF tower and transmitter March 30, 1959, using a Special Temporary Authorization from the FCC, then after two months went dark for half a year to build its authorized facilities, resuming operation October 19, 1959.
 It has since boosted power and built a showplace studio/office facility for itself, through locally-raised funds.[Bob Smith is a talk show host and engineer at non-commercial WXXI-AM/FM and WXXI-TV/21 in Rochester, New York.
 He is also a regular contributor to "The Boston Radio Interest Group" and has been a frequent writer to the Airwaves Journal.]

 This article originally appeared in Peter Q. George's "UHF Morgue" at his former RadioDXer site and is republished here with his permission.
 Reformatting and editing by K.M.
 Richards, with additional material added as it has become available.
-Smith's original article only covered the period of operation under NBC; portions of an article at the Buffalo Broadcasters website was condensed to add information on the station's earlier years and to include information on WBES-TV.
+Smith's original article only covered the period of operation under NBC; portions of an article at the former Buffalo Broadcasters website (since deleted) was condensed to add information on the station's earlier years and to include information on WBES-TV.
 Information on the "Project 17" campaign and the photo of WBUF Master Control were added from an article that originally appeared in the November-December 1956 issue of the NBC Chimes employee publication.

 Site concept © Clarke Ingram.
 Site design by K.M.
 Richards.